 We all know this is a myth and maybe it’s a case of classic reserved British attitudes, but it’s something that is a common part of the rhetoric surrounding later life.
 Studies have shown that in fact, those over the age of 80 are experiencing an enjoyable and active sex life.
 Many residents in retirement communities discover new partners when the thought of romance may have absconded years ago, that’s what we see as the beauty of living in a community with social activities at its heart.

-It’s attitudes like these which we strive to counteract through developing luxury living for later life that gives you the freedom to enjoy activities, discover new passions and share in the company of others — all while knowing that your future wellbeing and health is safeguarded.
+It’s attitudes like these which we strive to counteract through developing modern living for later life that gives you the freedom to enjoy activities, discover new passions and share in the company of others — all while knowing that your future wellbeing and health is safeguarded.

 To discover Inspired Villages for yourself, request a free brochure today or call one of our sales team.